AI-Course-Tutor/AI-Course-Tutor/README.md

 # AI-Course-Tutor
 ## Description
-A PHP-based frontend for using chatGPT in the context of teaching courses.
+A PHP-based frontend for using ChatGPT in the context of teaching courses.
 The tutor is designed to provide students with feedback on stored assignments.
 The setup is intended to be kept as simple as possible (no use of Assistants or similar).

 ## Installation